Marc Atkins is an English artist, photographer, videographer and poet.

 His solo photography books include The Teratologists, Liquid City, Faces of Mathematics, Thirteen and Warzsawa.
 See publications

-His work has been published and reviewed in magazines worldwide, and also included in several international photography compilations including The World's Top Photographers: Nudes and Nudes, (also including images by Guy Bourdin, Bettina Rheims, Robert Mapplethorpe and Rankin).
+His work is included in several international photography compilations including The World's Top Photographers: Nudes and Nudes, (which also includes work by Guy Bourdin, Bettina Rheims, Robert Mapplethorpe and Rankin), and has also been published and reviewed in magazines worldwide.

 Marc's prose poetry has been published in two collections The Logic of the Stairwell and The Prism Walls, for further information see publications page